Back

-Asperger’s is no longer a standalone diagnosis, but it’s important to understand the difference between an autism diagnosis and an historical Asperger’s diagnosis.
-Learning the difference between autism and Asperger’s can impact how families approach treatment.
+As a parent of a child with autism, it’s important to understand the difference between an autism diagnosis and an historical Asperger’s diagnosis.
+Asperger’s has not been used as a standalone diagnosis since 2013.
+However, learning the difference between autism and Asperger’s can impact how your family approaches treatment for your child.

 For over 70 years, doctors treated Asperger’s as its own diagnosis.
 Many professionals believed Asperger’s was a more mild form of autism, leading to the origin of the phrase “high-functioning.”

-Now, children with Asperger’s symptoms are diagnosed with autism spectrum disorder (ASD).
+Today, providers diagnose children who exhibit Asperger’s symptoms with autism spectrum disorder (ASD).
 Their symptoms are typically on the milder side, but every child experiences symptoms differently.
-Hence the word “spectrum” – ASD features a wide range of symptoms and experiences.
+That’s why we use the word “spectrum” – ASD features a wide range of symptoms and experiences.

-For example, some children with ASD are non-verbal or may have low IQs.
-Others have superior IQs and only minor social deficits.
+For example, some individuals with ASD are non-verbal or may have low IQs.
+Others have higher than average IQs and only minor social deficits.

 No matter the symptoms, it’s important to get treatment for your child with ASD as soon as possible.
 Early intervention is one of the surest ways that your child will develop necessary life skills and become independent.
 At BlueSprig, we offer applied behavior analysis (ABA) treatment to help children develop those skills and live satisfying lives.

 Doctors used to think of Asperger’s Syndrome as a separate condition from autism.
-Because scholarship has historically associated Asperger’s with less severe symptoms and good language and cognitive skills, doctors issued this diagnosis to “high-functioning” children for decades.
+Historically, scholars and research have associated Asperger’s with less severe symptoms and good language and cognitive skills.
+Therefore, doctors issued this diagnosis to “high-functioning” children for decades.

 Speech and Language

 The principal difference between autism and what was once diagnosed as Asperger’s is that the latter features milder symptoms and an absence of language delays.
-Most children who previously received an Asperger’s diagnosis have good language skills, but may have difficulty “fitting in” with their peers.
+Most children who previously received an Asperger’s diagnosis had strong language skills, but may have had difficulty “fitting in” with their peers.
 They might feel uncomfortable or awkward, but their language skills were present.

 Cognitive Functioning

-Another difference between autism and what was diagnosed as Asperger’s was in cognitive functioning.
-By definition, a person with Asperger’s cannot have a “clinically significant” cognitive delay as is usually seen among children with autism.
-Children on the “lower end” of the spectrum (what was once diagnosed as Asperger’s) have average to above-average intelligence, while other children on the spectrum usually had significant cognitive delays.
+Another key difference between autism and what providers previously diagnosed as Asperger’s was in cognitive functioning.
+By definition, a person with Asperger’s could not have a “clinically significant” cognitive delay, a symptom doctors typically do identify among children with autism.
+Children on the “lower end” of the spectrum (what was once diagnosed as Asperger’s) had lower support needs, and average to above-average intelligence, while other children on the spectrum usually had significant cognitive delays.

 Age of Onset

-One more difference between autism and Asperger’s is the age of onset, or the age at which a child receives a diagnosis.
-The average age of diagnosis for a child with autism is four, while a person with Asperger’s may not receive a diagnosis until they are a teenager or adult.
+Another difference between autism and Asperger’s is the age of onset, or the age at which they receives a diagnosis.
+The average age of diagnosis for a child with autism is four, while a person with Asperger’s may not have received a diagnosis until later in life, whenthey are a teenager or even an adult.

 This may be because children with Asperger’s do not exhibit language delays or have lower IQs.
 Many parents may not realize their child has a developmental delay until they begin school and engage in more social interactions.